williamrolando88/Azure-bot-practice/README.md

       "endpoint": "<endpoint>"
     },
     "MicrosoftAppId": "faf2a831-b4d5-41be-af8a-33ee069a02a1", // Azure Active Directory -> App registration -> 'Select your app from the list' -> Overview
-    "MicrosoftAppPassword": "wtp8Q~xBRXqNl0dt40Ekf~iLCg-5vo1YWJnsDaMh" // If you forget your password, with 'MicrosoftAppId' run the command in step 5
+    "MicrosoftAppPassword": "wtp8Q~xBRXqNl0dt40Ekf~iLCg-5vo1YWJnsDaMh" // If you forget your password, with 'MicrosoftAppId' as 'appId' run the command in step 5
     }
     }

    ```

-9. Deploy from Bot Framework Composer
+#### 9. Deploy from Bot Framework Composer

    - In Publish -> Publishin Profile -> Add New, give a name for the publishing profile and select Azure as target, then continue.
    - Select "Import existing resources" and paste the template you created in the last step, then continue.

-   - Confirm data
+   > For a more detailed explanation you can take a look at the official documentation [here](https://docs.microsoft.com/en-us/composer/how-to-publish-bot?tabs=v2x#import-existing-azure-resources)

-   - Publish your bot
+## Publish your bot in Azure Cloud

+#### To wrap things up, you can follow [this](https://docs.microsoft.com/en-us/composer/how-to-publish-bot?tabs=v2x#publish-your-bot) section of the official documentation

+## Deployment on Web Page

+#### To have a fully working chatbot embedded in a web page you can follow [these](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-webchat?view=azure-bot-service-4.0) instructions
+> Put special attention to the security considerations about why is better to use [option 1](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-webchat?view=azure-bot-service-4.0#option-1---exchange-your-secret-for-a-token-and-generate-the-embed) instead of [option 2](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-webchat?view=azure-bot-service-4.0#option-2---embed-the-web-chat-control-in-your-website-using-the-secret)

+## 🎉🎉 Congratulations 🎉🎉, now you have a fully working chatbot embedded in your webpage